jd303/wormy/README.md

 # Running

-- Should be built and can run with index.html, however will need http-server / cannot run from file://
+- Already built; can run with index.html, however will need http-server / cannot run from file://
+- If you make any changes, can build with `npm run build`